 Put-in-Bay Diary October 2018

 Mon., Oct.
-1st – Lisa and Russ Brohl are picking grapes from their vines.
+1st – Lisa and Russ Brohl pick grapes from their vines.
 Neighbors David and Kat Holscott and Monk Nemec help pick the Catawba grapes.
-Barb Cooper is Lifeflighted off the island with a broken shoulder after a fall.
+After a fall, Barb Cooper is Lifeflighted off the island with a broken shoulder.
 Get better soon, Barb!

 Wed., Oct.
-3rd – There’s more talk at the Village Council meeting about a waterline from the mainland.
-It’s 70 degrees on the island, but someone reminds us that in 1974, a record low of 23 degrees was recorded.
-Someone else spots a Mayfly the first since the Put-in-Bay News August 2018 Issue.
+3rd – More talk at the Village Council meeting about a waterline from the mainland.
+It’s 70 degrees on the island, but someone reminds us that in 1974 a record low of 23 degrees was recorded.
+Someone else spots a Mayfly for the first since the Put-in-Bay News August 2018 Issue.

-Thurs., Oct.
-4th – There’s a pre-70th birthday party at the museum for secretary Cindy Clausen.
-A group is there putting baskets together for the silent auction at the Put-in-Bay Wine Festival.
+Thursday, Oct.
+4th – Secretary Cindy Clausen has a pre-70th birthday party at the museum.
+A group is putting baskets together for the silent auction at the Put-in-Bay Wine Festival.
 A north wind makes for a bit cooler weather.
 An interesting article is published about how to get the best hotel rates at Put-in-Bay.

 Sun., Oct.
 7th – There are only seven cars in the first official, unofficial antique car parade of the fall season.
-The Blessing of the Pets takes place at St. Paul’s in the afternoon.
+The Blessing of the Pets occurs at St. Paul’s in the afternoon.